All Episodes

 You know, it's even worse for the kids out there than I knew, ladies and gentlemen.

-Greetings, and this is it live from the office of America's Anchorman Rushlin bought the excellence at Broadcasting Network.
+Greetings, and this is live from the office of America's anchor man, Rush Limbaugh, the Excellence at Broadcasting Network.

 Great to have you here.

-This is from AP Obama in Atlanta state law, meant to keep teenagers out of indoor tanning booths, have not made a dent.
+State law meant to keep teenagers out of indoor tanning booths have not made a dent.

-This, according to a news study, disappointing doctors hoping to reduce deadly skin cancers.
+This, according to a new study, disappointing doctors hoping to reduce deadly skin cancers.

 This is a sitcom.

-Because people ignore it because it isn't in for because this one's stupid.
+Because people ignore it, because it isn't in force, because this one's stupid.

 It's so tough out there for our kids.